lucymait/project-4/README.md

 - To implement comments to each fitness class.
 Users could comment on the class if they attended it and give their opinion on it.

 - At the moment there is no limit on the number of people who can book onto a class.
 In reality, fitness classes have a limit to the number of attendees.
-This would be great to implement to visually show users if a class was full if the max number was met and if a space were to open up, the class would be available to be booked again.
+This would be great to implement to visually show users if a class was full, if the max number was met, and if a space was to open up, the class would be available to be booked again.

-- At the moment the app focuses on booking classes which are in 24 hours.
+- At the moment, the app focuses on booking classes which are in 24 hours.
 We would like to implement classes for the week.

-- A user being able to delete their account
+- A user being able to delete their account.

 - A chat feature where users could interact with an instructor if they wanted personal training.

 ## Biggest Challenge & Win

 - My biggest challenge and win was the Image upload functionality.
 This functionality was for the user profile picture that allows users to add a file (rather than a link) from the frontend, and then store the encrypted version in the app's backend.
-We managed to solve this through creating a Media Root to store the profile images in our backend and then appending all the information the user inputted to the `FormData` in the frontend.
+We managed to solve this through creating a Media Root to store the profile images in our backend, and then appending all the information the user input to the `FormData` in the frontend.

-- Another win was using react hooks for the first time, this involved looking through the documentation and ensuring we implemeneted hooks correctly.
+- Another win was using react hooks for the first time; this involved looking through the documentation and ensuring we implemented hooks correctly.

 ## Lessons Learned

 - The importance of designing your models and the fields correctly was a great lesson learnt.
 In development, by ensuring these are correct it will make accessing and making requests to the API much easier.

-- Importance of configuring Django early e.g. configuring Images.
+- Importance of configuring Django early, e.g. configuring Images.
 Implementing images was done very late on during the process and required a configuration to the backend.
 It would've been wiser to have investigated this earlier to ensure our project was set up correctly.

-- Create a fixture files early on.
-Experimenting with data became incredibly difficult to keep track off whilst testing, to ensure all the functionality pulled through into the frontend correctly.
-If a fixtures file was made earlier, we would've spent more time on creating functionality.
+- The importance of creating a fixtures file early on.
+Experimenting with data became incredibly difficult to keep track of, whilst testing, to ensure the functionality worked in the frontend.
+If a fixtures file was made earlier, we would have spent more time focusing on creating the functionality.